thainguyentrong/ssod/README.md

-# Semi-Supervised for Detection of Personal-Protective-Equipment (PPE)
+# Semi-Supervised Training for Detection of Personal-Protective-Equipment (PPE)